maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Project-Report.md

 1. `Average Accuracy` - Average per-class effectiveness of a classifier
 2. `Error Rate` - The average per-class classification error
-3. `Precision$_\mu$` - Agreement of the data class labels with those of a classifiers if calculated from sums of per-text decisions
+3. `Precision`$_\mu$ - Agreement of the data class labels with those of a classifiers if calculated from sums of per-text decisions
-4. `Recall$_\mu$` - Effectiveness of a classifier to identify class labels if calculated from sums of per-text decisions
+4. `Recall`$_\mu$ - Effectiveness of a classifier to identify class labels if calculated from sums of per-text decisions
-5. `FScore$_\mu$` - Relations between data's positive labels and those given by a classifier based on sums of per-text decisions
+5. `FScore`$_\mu$ - Relations between data's positive labels and those given by a classifier based on sums of per-text decisions
-6. `Precision$_M$` - An average per-class agreement of the data class labels with those of a classifiers
+6. `Precision`$_M$ - An average per-class agreement of the data class labels with those of a classifiers
-7. `Recall$_M$` - An average per-class effectiveness of a classifier to identify class labels
+7. `Recall`$_M$ - An average per-class effectiveness of a classifier to identify class labels
-8. `FScore$_M$` - Relations between data's positive labels and those given by a classifier based on a per-class average
+8. `FScore`$_M$ - Relations between data's positive labels and those given by a classifier based on a per-class average

 From the above list we have broadly two types of metrics - `micro-average` and `macro-average`